-In view of the fact that SODEC must carry out an analysis of the ownership of the copyright and, if applicable, note the presence of a contract for the delivery of production services, and that it has the necessary expertise for such activities, the responsibility for qualifying the eligible corporation regarding these two criteria only will be entrusted solely with SODEC.
+In view of the fact that SODEC must carry out an analysis of the ownership of the copyright and, if applicable, note the presence of a contract for the delivery of production services and the fact that it has the necessary expertise to conduct such activities, the responsibility for qualifying the eligible corporation in regard to these two criteria only will be entrusted solely with SODEC.

-For greater clarity, Revenu Québec will retain the responsibility of determining the presence of the other items necessary for qualifying a corporation as an eligible corporation and consequently to determine its final eligibility.
-More specifically, the tax legislation stipulates that, for the purposes of the QPSTC, an eligible corporation, for a taxation year, regarding an eligible production, means a corporation, other than an excluded corporation, that, in the year, has an establishment in Québec.
+For greater clarity, Revenu Québec will retain the responsibility of determining the presence of the other items necessary for qualifying a corporation as an eligible corporation and, consequently, determining its final eligibility.
+More specifically, the tax legislation stipulates that for the purposes of the QPSTC, an eligible corporation, for a taxation year and in regard to an eligible production, means a corporation, other than an excluded corporation, that has an establishment in Québec during the year.
 Its activities consist chiefly in carrying on a film or television production business or a film or television production services business.

-For the purposes of the tax credit, an eligible corporation, regarding an eligible production, means a corporation that:
+For the purposes of the tax credit, an eligible corporation, in regard to an eligible production, means a corporation that:

-- either owns the copyright for the eligible production throughout the period during which the production is carried out in Québec: - or, in the case where the owner of the copyright is not an eligible corporation regarding such production, has concluded, directly with the owner of the copyright for the eligible production, a contract to supply production services in relation to such production.
+- either owns the copyright for the eligible production throughout the period during which the production is carried out in Québec; - or, in the case where the owner of the copyright is not an eligible corporation in regard to such a production, has concluded, directly with the owner of the copyright for the eligible production, a contract to supply production services in relation to such a production.